after a couple weeks of yacking it back and forth,

 and we were on the road

-it was a slow and somewhat nerve wracking drive home, the trailer was an unknown borrowed commodity, and even tho I inspected it and greased the bearings at the marina, I kept expecting a bearing to spin, or the backbone to buckle or some other calamity to strike,
+it was a slow and somewhat nerve wracking drive home, the trailer was an unknown borrowed commodity, and even tho I inspected it and greased the bearings at the marina,

 But it was A-OK !